EngSalem/hasanhuz.github.io/_pages/about.md

 * I am a Ph.D student at the NaCTeM group of the University of Manchester.
 My supervisor is [Prof. Sophia Ananiadou](http://www.nactem.ac.uk/staff/sophia.ananiadou/).

 # Recent News
+* Sep, 2021: Presented our participtaion in e-risk workshop-2021.
 * August, 2021: My work titled "Improving Textual Emotion Recognition Based on Intra-and Inter-Class Variations" got accepted in IEEE Transactions on Affective Computing (IF: 10.506).
 * June, 2021: My work titled "Predicting Sign of Depression via Using Frozen Pre-trained Models and Random Forest Classifier" got accepted at CLEF-2021.
 * April, 2021: Presented my SpanEmo work at EACL-2021 :)